juanwolf/google-prism-presentation/README.md

-google-presentation
+Google Prism presentation
 ===================

-A presentation coded with impress.js about the google and the NSA program called PRISM
+A presentation coded with impress.js about the relation between google and the NSA program called PRISM

 WARNING